ammaarahmad1999/ICADL_2021/README.md

 All file path should start with Prepocessed_Dataset

-Train the model with following command =>
+Train the model with following command \
 **python multitasking-both-scaffold.py**

-Inference for test data =>
+Inference for test data \
 **python test.py**

-Other Helper files\
+Other Helper files \
 Heading.ipynb, Test_Heading.ipynb - Used OCR to extract Main Heading and Sub Heading of a sentence in a paper \
 NCG_Preprocessing.ipynb - Convert Raw dataset into CSV format \
 Submission - Generates Submission folder on test_data.
 Submit it to Codalab Task Page for results